admin-remix/Chromebook-Getter-Docs/docs/premium-account/aue-report.md

 ## Overview

-The AUE report allows users to create a report that allows easy budget forcasting by using the AUE data for Chromebooks.
+The AUE report allows users to create a report that allows easy budget forecasting by using the AUE data for Chromebooks.
 The full list of models supports can be found on our [github](https://github.com/admin-remix/chromebooks-aue-11-2019/blob/master/chromebooks-aue-11-2019.csv).
 If you do not see your device listed please reach out and it can be added to the list.

 ## How To Use